AdamMartinCote/tabtester/README.md

  - French

 # Usage
-1) install the following python package in a virtual environment:
+1) install the following python packages in a virtual environment:
    - django
    - django-nested-admin